Skip to main content

 Andrew W Mellon Foundation, Donor FAQ

-CEO/officer compensation for Andrew W Mellon Foundation is not reported in the most recent IRS 990 filing on file.
+Current-officer compensation for Andrew W Mellon Foundation is not separately reported in the most recent IRS Form 990 on file.
+This is common when leadership is paid through a related entity or the organization files a short-form return.

 Andrew W Mellon Foundation reported $450.4M in annual revenue and $654.0M in total expenses for filing year 2023.
 The organization holds $8.0B in total assets.